Kings announce 2024-25 training camp roster with few surprises

-With the start of training camp just a few sleeps away, Sacramento officially announced its preseason roster Saturday -- three days before Day 1 of camp.
+With the start of training camp just a few sleeps away, the Kings officially announced their preseason roster Saturday.

 Here is the full roster: